Hawk Conservancy Trust

 In 2016, a male secretarybird that was kept at the Hawk Conservancy Trust was studied by researchers.
-They tested its kicking ability with experiments.
-The findings had implications for studying how other species move, including extinct birds.
+They tested its kicking ability and their findings had implications for studying how other species move, including extinct birds.
 It was also suggested that this type of research about extreme examples of animal movement could help design fast-moving robot limbs or prosthetics.